radext-wg/draft-ietf-radext-reverse-coa/draft-ietf-radext-reverse-coa.md

 Any matched configuration for reverse CoA is therefore identical to the situation before reverse CoA was defined.
 The relevant issues were discussed above in [](#introduction).

+## Proxies

+As there is no RADIUS routing protocol, the administrator of a proxy is responsible for manually validating routing of packets across multiple proxies.

+# Connection Management

+This specification relies entirely on a client making a (D)TLS connection to a server.
+Where the client does not make a connection to the server, or where the client quickly closes connections, the reverse CoA functionality will be less useful.

+Where a particular client and server combination is determined to support this functionality, the server may need to send reverse CoA packets at any time.
+A client which does not send watchdog packets may have its connection state discarded by a firewall or NAT.
+As such, the client SHOULD maintain at least connection open to the server at all times.

+The application watchdog mechanism defined in {{?RFC3539, Section 3.4}} SHOULD be used to maintain the connection.
+The watchdog packet SHOULD be Status-Server, as defined in {{?RFC5997}}.

+The watchdog timer (Tw) which is defined in {{?RFC3539, Section 3.4.1}} SHOULD be initialized to 15 seconds, instead of the default value of 30 seconds.
+A value of 30 seconds is likely to be high enough that intermediate nodes may discard connection state.
+A value of 15 seconds is much less likely to result in the connection state being discarded.

+## Dynamic Discovery

+When {{RFC7585}} dynamic discovery is used, systems which need to send CoA packets to a destination can use the "aaa+dynauth" lookup that is defined in {{RFC7585, Section 2.1.1.1}}.
+That process allows for systems to make (D)TLS connections directly to a destination.

+The reverse CoA functionality defined here is therefore useful, but is not strictly necessary when dynamic discovery is used.
+However, problems arise when system needing to receive CoA packets chooses to not implement dynamic discovery for them, but instead to rely solely on the reverse CoA functionality

+Without dynamic discovery, the system necessarily relies instead on the reverse CoA functionality which uses the connections that it makes to servers.
+If at any time the system drops its connections to a server, the server has no way to send the CoA packets.

+As such, it is RECOMMENDED that systems which use {{RFC7585}} for Access-Request and/or Accounting-Request packets also use the same method for CoA-Request and Disconnect-Request packets.

 # Reverse Routing across Proxies

 In normal RADIUS proxying. the forward routing table uses the User-Name attribute (via the Network Access Identifiers (NAIs) {{?RFC7542}}) to map realms to next hop servers.
-For reverse CoA, {{RFC8559, Section 2.1}} uses the Operator-Name attribute to map operator identifiers to next hop servers.
+For reverse CoA, {{RFC8559, Section 2.1}} uses the Operator-Name attribute to map a realm to one or more next hop servers.

-This specification extends the {{RFC8559, Section 2.1}} reverse routing table to allow the next hop to be found via an open TLS connection, rather than a destination hostname or IP address.
-A server which needs to send reverse CoA packets to clients maintains a list of open TLS connections from clients.
-It also associates both a reverse CoA capability, and one or more operator identifiers with each connection.
+This specification extends the {{RFC8559, Section 2.1}} reverse routing table to allow the next hop to be found via an open (D)TLS connection, rather than a destination hostname or IP address.
+A server which needs to send reverse CoA packets to clients maintains a list of open (D)TLS connections from clients.
+It also associates both a reverse CoA capability, and one or more realm with each connection.

-A server MUST support associating one operator identifier with multiple connections.
-A server MUST support associating multiple operator identifiers with one connection.
-That is, the "operator identifier to connection" mapping is not one-to-one, or 1:N, or M:1, it is N:M or many-to-many.
+A server MUST allow one realm to be associated with multiple connections.
+A server MUST allow multiple realms to be associated with one connection.
+That is, the "realm to connection" mapping is not one-to-one, or 1:N, or M:1, it is N:M, i.e. many-to-many.

-This process occurs for all RADIUS proxies, except for the final one which sends the CoA packet to the client.
+This process occurs for all on-path RADIUS proxies, except for the final one which sends the CoA packet to the client.
 That proxy forwards the reverse CoA packet to the client based on the Operator-NAS-Identifier attribute ({{RFC8559, Section 3.4}}) and/or other NAS identification attributes such as NAS-Identifier, NAS-IP-Address, or NAS-IPv6-Address.
 The result is that there is a complete forwarding path from the home network which authenticates the user, back to the visited network where the user is currently located.

 ## Errors and Fail Over

+This specification extends {{RFC8559, Section 3.2}} to handle the situation where the destinaion realm is known, but where there is no connection over which the request can be routed.

+When a receives an unexpected reverse CoA packet over a connection, it MUST be silently discarded as per {{RFC2865, Section 3}}.
+A server SHOULD log a descriptive message about this error.
+This behavior is unchanged from prior specifications.

-When the server receives a reverse CoA packet, but cannot forward it, the server MUST return a NAK packet that contains an Error-Cause Attribute having value 502 ("Request Not Routable").
+When a server supports reverse CoA, and receives a reverse CoA packet which cannot be forwarded, the server MUST return a NAK packet that contains an Error-Cause Attribute having value 502 ("Request Not Routable").
+The server SHOULD also log a descriptive message about this error.
+Logging errors helps an administrator discover and correct any deficiencies in the server configuration, or in its interaction with other systems.

 As with normal proxying, a particular packet can sometimes have the choice of more than one connection which can be used to reach a destination.
 In that case, issues of load-balancing, fail-over, etc. are implementation-defined, and are not discussed here.
 For the purpose of this specification, when a server needs to send a reverse CoA connection to a NAS, it just chooses a connection which both supports reverse CoA, and which can route packets to the NAS.
 The server then sends the CoA packet down the chosen connection.

-A server can also use RADIUS/UDP to send the reverse CoA packet; there is no requirement that all CoA packets use a "reversed" TLS connection.
+A server can also use RADIUS/UDP to send the reverse CoA packet; there is no requirement that all CoA packets use a "reversed" (D)TLS connection.

 After sending a packet, the server then waits for a reply, doing retransmission if necessary.
 For all issues other than the connection being used, reverse CoA packets are handled as defined in {{RFC5176}} and in {{RFC8559}}.
-This specification permits reverse CoA packets to be sent on what would otherwise be a client to server TLS connection.
+This specification permits reverse CoA packets to be sent on what would otherwise be a client to server (D)TLS connection.
 It does not change the basic functionality of proxying CoA packets.

 ## Retransmissions